 Protecting Yourself and Our Community from the Flu

-- Washing your hands regularly with soap and water for 20 seconds, or use a hand sanitizer that is at least 60% alcohol-based
+- Washing your hands regularly with soap and water for 20 seconds, or using a hand sanitizer that is at least 60 percent alcohol-based

 - Avoiding touching your eyes, nose and mouth

 - Avoiding sharing food, cups or eating utensils